smtpd/qpsmtpd/docs/hooks.md

 __NOTE:__ `$transaction` may be `undef`, depending when / where this hook is called.
 It's probably best not to try acessing it.

-Example plugin is `http_config` from the qpsmtpd distribution.
+Example plugin is `config/http` from the qpsmtpd distribution.

 ## hook\_user\_config